B2B SaaS AI Marketing Automation: +73% Pipeline

 How long does AI marketing automation implementation take?

 Full implementation typically requires 12 weeks with a phased approach.
 Foundation and data preparation take 4 weeks, model deployment and workflow setup require 4 weeks, and testing cycles span 4 weeks.
-The Starr Conspiracy recommends starting with 2-3 use cases rather than implementing all seven simultaneously to ensure proper change management and measurement accuracy.
+Starting with 2-3 use cases rather than all seven simultaneously is the right call, giving your team enough room for proper change management and clean measurement before you layer in more complexity.

 What results can we expect in the first 90 days?

-Expect improvements in operational efficiency before conversion metrics become apparent.
+Operational efficiency improves before conversion metrics do.
 Lead routing time typically decreases within 2 weeks of deployment, email engagement rates improve within 4-6 weeks, and MQL-to-SQL conversion improvements become measurable after 8-10 weeks when sufficient data accumulates.
 Pipeline velocity changes require 90+ days to measure accurately due to typical B2B sales cycle length.

 What are the prerequisites for AI marketing automation?